JEP 505: Structured Concurrency (Fifth Preview)

 }

-When using a Joiner, it is very important to create a new Joiner for each StructuredTaskScope.
-Joiner objects should never be shared with different task scopes or re-used after a scope is closed.
+When using any kind of Joiner, it is critical to create a new Joiner for each StructuredTaskScope.
+Joiner objects should never be used in different task scopes or re-used after a scope is closed.

 Custom Joiners